EdCom Task Force to Explore an Education-Related Core Document

 The EdCom Task Force will test whether there is a general field-wide agreement in support of all museums having a core document that clearly states their educational philosophies and principles and/or guides their decisions about the development and delivery of their educational role; and, if so, what the common elements of such a guiding document are.
 If there is not agreement, the Task Force will suggest resources in other forms to help museums in this area.

-August 2020 update: Over the past twelve months the Task Force created a draft set of potential required elements and presented them for feedback from AAM Professional Networks, selected discipline-specific organizations, at a 2020 AAM Annual Meeting session, and via a July 2020 EdComversation webinar (recording).
-Based on the feedback received, the Task Force is developing a revised draft for greater field-wide circulation and final feedback.
+October 2020 Update: Task Force created a draft set of potential required elements and presented them for feedback from AAM Professional Networks, selected discipline-specific organizations, at a 2020 AAM Annual Meeting session, and via a July 2020 EdComversation webinar (recording).
+Based on the feedback received, the Task Force developed a revised draft for greater field-wide circulation and final feedback.

 Between Fall 2018 and December 2020 the Task Force will:

-- Conduct a field-wide survey and literature review to identify the types of documents, other guidance, and the terminology being used by the field; read the highlights of the survey results and next steps for the Task Force.
+- Conduct a field-wide survey and literature review to identify the types of documents, other guidance, and the terminology being used by the field; read the highlights of the survey results.

 - Determine if the results of the survey, the literature review, and examples of documents indicate a general field-wide agreement on a guiding education document;